syncfusion-content/xamarin-docs/Xamarin/Expander/Getting-Started.md

 `SfExpander` is a layout control comprise of Header and Content.
 You can load any View in [Header](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.SfExpander~Header.html) and [Content](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.SfExpander~Content.html).
 Content visibility of expander can be set by using `IsExpanded` property of Expander.
 User can expand or collapse the Content view by tapping Header.

-Here, Labels are loaded in Header and Content of expander.
+Here, Grid with Labels are loaded in Header and Content of expander.

+N> When loading Label as direct children of Header/Content of Expander, then it will lead to exception in Forms 4.0 and above version.
+So, load Label inside Grid to overcome the crash.

 {% tabs %}
 {% highlight xaml %}